Hambledon Cottage: History

-Hambledon Cottage Site

 Hambledon Cottage was built between 1821 and 1824 on the north western corner of the 100 acre grant made to John Macarthur, soldier, entrepreneur and pastoralist, in 1793.
 This grant formed the basis of the 850 acre Elizabeth Farm Estate, which included Elizabeth Farm.
 It was originally believed that the cottage was constructed for his children's governess, Penelope Lucas, who served as the family governess when John Macarthur returned from London in 1805.
 However, it has been more recently accepted that it was constructed to supplement the accommodation at Elizabeth farm more generally.

 The original cottage, now the main wing was designed by Henry Kitchen, although the building was a simplified version of his original design.
 Kitchen was employed on several of Macarthur's building projects and has been described as the main architectural rival to Francis Greenway.
 The gabled kitchen was added some time later.

 Archdeacon Thomas Hobbes Scott, appointed archdeacon of NSW in 1824, became a friend of the Macarthur's and took up temporary residence in the cottage in 1825.
 He was responsible for the 1826 addition of a coach house and stable.
 There is suggestion that Henry Kitchen was responsible for their design despite having died in 1822.
 Elizabeth Macarthur noted that Scott was also responsible for having got the garden in good order.
 The existing coachman's cottage is considered to be an 1880s-1890s extension of the 1826 building, whilst the stables are no longer in existence.

 Penelope Lucas took up residence in the cottage from 1827.
 Two potential reasons have been given for this, the shortage of sleeping arrangements at Elizabeth Farm and to John Macarthur's illness which saw him dislike having women resident at Elizabeth Farm.
 Lucas remained there until her death in 1836 as Macarthur had left her a small annuity in his will when he died in 1834, as well as lifetime residency of the cottage.
 It appears that there was no formal kitchen at the cottage when Lucas took up residence and she returned every afternoon to Elizabeth Farm for dinner.
 The kitchen wing on the western side of the cottage is believed to have been built sometime between 1832 and 1836.
 Macarthur's daughter Emmeline went to live with Penelope Lucas.
 Emmeline's move to the cottage was certainly due to Macarthur's illness during which he gradually banished all women from Elizabeth Farm.
 This was also a period in which Lucas undertook development of the garden.